 Attorney Flowers has been active in numerous professional associations and was president of the Boulder County Bar Association, the Sam Cary Bar Association, and the Colorado Trial Lawyers Association (CTLA).
 He is a member of the American Board of Trial Advocates (ABOTA) and of the American Association for Justice (AAJ) where he has served on its Executive Committee and its Board of Governors.
 He was vice-president of the Colorado Bar Association (CBA) and of the National Bar Association.
 He continues to serve on the CTLA executive committee.
 He frequently lectures on trial advocacy and has done so for AAJ’s National College of Advocacy, CTLA, the CBA, the ABA and numerous state trial lawyer associations.

 He has participated in various civic organizations including the Longs Peak Council of the Boy Scouts and public radio station KGNU in Boulder.
-He was also on the Boulder County Board of Community Corrections, the City of Boulder’s Growth Task Force and Board of Zoning Adjustment.
+He has served on the Board of Directors of Boulder Community Health since 2012.
+Attorney Flowers served on the Boulder County Board of Community Corrections, the City of Boulder’s Growth Task Force and Board of Zoning Adjustment.
 He is past president of the University of Colorado at Boulder Alumni Association and is a former member of the University of Colorado Foundation’s Board of Directors.